Conversations with Clinicians: Frances Grimstad, MD, MS

 First, I would say to help kids use devices in moderation.
 Second would be to understand that use is going to change across the lifespan, as well as situationally.
 I think moderation is such an important component, as well as transparency.
 For example, all of us in the healthcare system today have to be on our phones because our electronic medical record and all of our communication about patients is there.
 I know that children are going to see us on our phones, it’s very hard for them not to, which doesn’t help them understand and develop appropriate moderation behavior.
 Therefore, it is important to have very candid conversations — age appropriate as kids are growing up — about why we may be using a phone in a moment we don’t think it’s appropriate for them to use theirs, and why it is that we think it is valuable to turn off devices.
 Let’s say when we’re out at the beach, when we are going on a hike, that devices can be useful in augmenting and enhancing a lot of our non-technology based experiences, but it’s so valuable that we are still maintaining those non-technology based experiences.

-The opinions and ideas described here are those of the author and do not necessarily represent the opinions, research, or recommendations of the Digital Wellness Lab, Boston Children’s Hospital, or associates.
+Here at the Lab, we welcome different viewpoints and perspectives.
+However, the opinions and ideas expressed here do not necessarily represent the views, research, or recommendations of the Digital Wellness Lab, Boston Children’s Hospital, or affiliates.